cvfranco/DataSetPython/README.md

 * The Dataset on sustainability comes from: https://www.kaggle.com/datasets/anshtanwar/global-data-on-sustainable-energy

-* The Dataset for employee data comes from and modified by myself for academic purposes: https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset
+* The Dataset for employee data comes from : https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset and modified by myself for academic purposes